mstnegate/reduced-kobold/README.md

 Support for other base models is planned.

 The following configurations are supported for [accelerated] inferencing:
-* GPTQ 4-bit (with optional 16:32 structured sparsity)
+* GPTQ 4-bit (with optional 16:32 semi-structured sparsity)
 * GPTQ 3-bit (dense only)

 Group quantization is supported for all configurations.